 Whether you are starting a facilitation, in the middle of a facilitation, or at the end of a facilitation, being optimistic and positive will help you facilitate the meeting smoothly and get the most engagement from each member of the group.
 One way we do this is by using ‘appreciative inquiry’ – helping participants to look at issues from a strengths, or “what’s working” perspective rather than “what’s not working”.

-By being your authentic self, you will find it easier to connect to the participants, which will help you guide and understand them better, resulting in a successful group facilitation in which the members of the group bond and trust each other.
-Just like a good facilitator has keen observations skills in noting mixed messages, the participants also have an amazing ability to pick up on disingenuous comments or statements which can shut them down.
+By being your authentic self, you will find it easier to connect to the participants, which will help you guide and understand them better, resulting in successful group facilitation in which the members of the group bond and trust each other.
+Just like a good facilitator has keen observation skills in noting mixed messages, the participants also have an amazing ability to pick up on disingenuous comments or statements that can shut them down.

 Throughout the meeting, an excellent facilitator will be able to stay neutral and treat all participants as equals, regardless of power, personality types, personal opinions, or biases.
 This is a crucial element of facilitation that needs to be learned through practice.
-When having to play more than one role in a meeting (e.g. subject matter expert and facilitator), a skilled meeting facilitator will be completely transparent as which role they’re playing when they need to shift between roles.
+When playing the different roles of facilitators (e.g. subject matter expert and facilitator), a skilled leader will be completely transparent as to which role they’re playing when they need to shift between roles.

 Facilitators use the art of questioning or asking, rather than telling, to encourage group members to come up with their own ideas.
 If the group is unable to come up with ideas the facilitator will only throw out suggestions to stimulate further ideas.
 The facilitator understands that if the group comes up with the ideas themselves, ultimately, buy-in and follow-through are increased.

 Last but not least, staying patient during the facilitation process is crucial for the meeting to be successful.
 The facilitator does not show their frustration or anger at the participants for not being brilliant in generating ideas or when an individual or the group is not following the process plan.
-Instead, the facilitator evaluates if the problem is due to a content or a process issue.
+Even in moments where the facilitator has a strong opinion about a problem being worked towards, they must maintain perceived neutrality.
+This can be made easier after evaluating if the problem is due to a content or a process issue.
 Once noted, the resolution of the problem can be as simple as asking different questions to help the group see the issue more clearly, or as difficult as changing the process plan to suit the group’s changing needs.

 A great facilitator values and respects the power of the group.
 They believe better decisions; better ideas and better outcomes can be achieved when the intelligence in the room has been leveraged.
 By combining their knowledge, skills and personality in an effective way a top-notch meeting leader will be able to facilitate trust and draw the best out the group.